temporalio/temporal-learning/docs/tutorials/infrastructure/configuring/index.md

 ## Prerequisites

 - A Linux server with SSH access.
 This can be a new Ubuntu server instance with no additional configuration performed.
-- To enable HTTPS in the browser, you will need SSL certificates and your own domain name pointing to the server.

 ## Obtaining the Temporal Binaries